2018 New Age Gecko 16BE Enduro

 - Kovix Alarmed Trailer Lock – for extra security when in storage or unattended.

 We started off with a 2008 Toyota Prado GXL wagon, and we loved it so much that when the time came to replace it in 2021, we went with a brand new Prado (yay for the 3t towing limit!).
+Our new car came with the standard inclusions, plus we added a bullbar, snorkel, lightbar, towbar, and trailer plugs at the time of ordering from the dealer.

 - We currently use Drive Easy Fit Towing Mirrors on the new Prado.
 Our old vehicle had Adventure Towing extendable mirrors installed.

 - Black Duck Seat Covers – we had these in our old Prado and they were still going strong after 13 years, so of course we fitted another set to the new car.
-No need to worry about food, spills or the dog’s muddy paws!
+No need to worry about food, spills, or the dog’s muddy paws.

 - Rubber Floor Mats – I hate carpet in cars!
 We use rubber floor mats throughout – including the rear cargo area.